syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/create-read-edit-powerpoint-files-in-asp-net-web-forms.md

 You can create or edit a PowerPoint file in ASP.NET with Syncfusion PowerPoint library.
 The below are the steps.

+N> This ASP.NET Web Form platform is deprecated, you can use the same product from ASP.NET Core platform.
+For more information on migrating the .NET Word library from .NET Framework to .NET Core, refer here.

 ## Create a PowerPoint file in ASP.NET

 Step 1: Create a new C# ASP.NET web application project.